 President and Senior Partner

-Eldon Gath, Founder and President of ECI, is a leader in the engineering geology profession, both technically and professionally for over 30 years.
-He has developed award-winning public safety hazard management plans, led geological and seismic investigations for dozens of $250M-$5B development and infrastructure projects, represented both plaintiffs and defendants in civil litigation cases involving upwards of $3B in claims, written dozens of published papers including two “papers of the year” awards, given hundreds of technical talks to colleges, professional meetings, and civic organizations including a year as a “distinguished lecturer in applied geology”, and has served as the President of the Association of Environmental and Engineering Geologists and the North American Vice President for the International Association for Engineering Geology and the Environment.
+Mr. Eldon Gath, Founder and President of ECI, has been a leader in the engineering geology profession, both technically and professionally, for over 30 years.
+He has developed award-winning public safety hazard management plans; led geological and seismic investigations for dozens of $250M-$5B development and infrastructure projects; represented both plaintiffs and defendants in civil litigation cases involving upwards of $3B in claims; written dozens of published papers, including two “papers of the year” awards; given hundreds of technical talks to colleges, professional meetings, and civic organizations, including as a “distinguished lecturer in applied geology;” and has served as the President of the Association of Environmental and Engineering Geologists and the North American Vice President for the International Association for Engineering Geology and the Environment.
 His projects have spanned ten countries from Turkey to Papua New Guinea, including quantifying the seismic history and hazard of central Panama for the Panama Canal expansion project.
-His experience includes paleoseismic investigations of dozens of faults, coastal LNG siting, municipal and county hazard management plans, dam, canal and tunnel design studies, landslide and debris flow hazard investigations, highway and bridge design investigations, seismic design models, wind turbine siting studies, and dozens of land development planning and environmental impact studies.
-He is a Past-President and Honorary Member of the South Coast Geological Society, a Past-President and Life Member of the Association of Environmental and Engineering Geologists, and a Fellow of the Geological Society of America.
+His experience includes paleoseismic investigations of dozens of faults, coastal LNG siting, municipal and county hazard management plans, dams, canal and tunnel design studies, landslide and debris flow hazard investigations, highway and bridge design investigations, seismic design models, wind turbine siting studies, and dozens of land development planning and environmental impact studies.
+He is a Past-President and Honorary Member of the South Coast Geological Society, Past-President and Life Member of the Association of Environmental and Engineering Geologists, and a Fellow of the Geological Society of America.

 Vice-President and Senior Partner

-Mr. Anders Hogrelius completed his M.S. (with Honors) degree in 2005 at Uppsala University in Sweden.
-During his studies he specialized in Structural Geology and Tectonics and was a pioneer in the use of Satellite Interferometry (InSAR) for the mapping of surface deformation in Sweden.
-Mr. Hogrelius has many years of experience in Structural and Economic Geology and has worked in Scandinavia for a number of mineral exploration companies including Tertiary Minerals LTD, Lundin Mining Exploration AB, Hansa Resources LTD and Tumi Resources LTD. Through his membership in the Australian Institute of Geoscientists, AIG, he is qualified to act as a Qualified Person (QP) pursuant to Canadian National Instrument 43-101 and as a Certified Professional (CP) pursuant to the Australian JORC code.
-Currently he serves as the Qualified Person for Tumi Resources LTD’s projects.
+Mr. Anders Hogrelius specializes in economic and structural geology and tectonics, and is a pioneer in the use of Satellite Interferometry (InSAR) for the mapping of surface deformation.
+He has worked in several Scandinavian countries for a number of mineral exploration companies, where he managed teams of geologists and field hands, prospecting for copper, zinc, iron, nickel, gold, silver, platinum and tungsten.
+As an exploration geologist he has been responsible for mapping, interpreting geological and geophysical data, planning geophysical surveys and drilling programs, and permitting and coordinating with landowners and authorities.
+Through his membership in the Australian Institute of Geoscientists, AIG, he is qualified to act as a Qualified Person (QP) pursuant to Canadian National Instrument 43-101 and as a Certified Professional (CP) pursuant to the Australian JORC code.
+Mr. Hogrelius uses differential InSAR to measure and monitor ground surface deformation as a result of fluid (groundwater, petroleum, gas) extraction and recharge, slope movements, and active tectonics (faulting and folding).
+He is also a licensed UAS (drone) remote pilot and uses drone-obtained images to generate digital elevation models, evaluate vegetation growth, calculate remedial grading quantities, and map difficult terrain.
 He is well versed in the use of Trimble and Ashtech GPS systems and has an excellent knowledge of several GIS and CAD systems including MapInfo, Geosoft, AutoCAD, Autodesk MAP, ArcVIEW/ArcGIS and ENVI.

-Yannick Wirtz’ expertise focuses on structural geology, petroleum systems, and active tectonics in Southern California.
+Yannick Wirtz’ expertise focuses on structural geology, petroleum systems, and active tectonics in southern California.
 He completed an MS in Geology at Long Beach State University after completing a BS degree in Applied Geology at RWTH Aachen University of Technology in Germany.
-Mr. Wirtz worked with the Monterey and Related Sediments (MARS) research group, a petroleum industry affiliates program on the Monterey Formation of California incorporating field methods, structural geology, sedimentology, and tectonics in his research and he conducted climate research at UC Irvine as part of his BS degree thesis.
-At Earth Consultants International, he gained experience in southern California geology and engineering geology practice.
-Since 2016, Mr. Wirtz works as a full time consultant and became experienced and skilled in Geologic Hazard Mitigation projects, interpretation of geologic structures, GIS database management, report writing, terrain modeling, graphic and map generation, data presentation, and website development.
-He has been active in the geology community worldwide throughout his academic and professional career, presented award receiving talks, and lead field trips at several science symposiums and professional societies.
+Mr. Wirtz worked with the Monterey and Related Sediments (MARS) research group, a petroleum industry affiliates program on the Monterey Formation of California, combining in his research field methods, structural geology, sedimentology, and tectonics.
+As part of his BS degree thesis he conducted climate research at UC Irvine.
+At ECI, Mr. Wirtz has gained experience in the practice of geology and engineering geology in southern California.
+Since 2016, Mr. Wirtz has worked as a full-time consultant, fine-tuning his skills in geologic hazard recognition and mitigation, interpretation of geologic structures, GIS database management, terrain modeling, graphics and map generation, data presentation, report writing, and website development.
+Throughout his academic and professional career he has been active in the geology community worldwide, presenting award-winning talks, and leading field trips at several science symposia and professional societies.